IBM/charts/repo/ibm-helm/ibm-sfg-prod.md

 7. When `appResourcesPVC.enabled` is `true`, create a persistent volume for application resources with access mode as 'Read Only Many' and place the database driver jar, Key store and trust store files in case of SSL connection to database or MQ server in the mapped volume location.

-8. When `logs.enableAppLogOnConsole` is `false, create a persistent volume for application logs with access mode as 'Read Write Many'.
+8. When `logs.enableAppLogOnConsole` is `false`, create a persistent volume for application logs with access mode as 'Read Write Many'.

 9. When `appDocumentsPVC.enabled` is `true`, create a persistent volume for application document storage with access mode as 'Read Write Many'.